blogmywiki/mud-pi-babel/README.md

 MUD Pi was written by Mark Frimston

-For feedback, please email <mfrimston@gmail.com> or add a comment on the project's [Github page](http://github.com/frimkron/mud-pi)
+For feedback on the original, please email <mfrimston@gmail.com> or add a comment on the project's [Github page](http://github.com/frimkron/mud-pi)

+This version was modified by Giles Booth to add a new location, rooms, shouting, objects, picking up and dropping objects, inventory.